 At the most you can protect the other 2 ends but the ISP or carrier is the middle man.
-They can redirect your calls and you never know due to their closed source code they run and there’s no way to verify it.
+They can redirect your calls or record them.

 If you use WhatsApp clients are proprietary you are just changing your ISP to FACEBOOK there’s no proof of their encryption so treat it as unencrypted.

 Not to mention the calls are un-encrypted, can be tapped by 3rd parties without you knowing, can be stored, manipulated, yada yada yada.
 Phone numbers are really old, landline days.
 Email uses the internet as a medium, one can host an email for cheap.

 So here’s how I use the internet and switched to clear, encrypted VoIP calls

 - You need an internet plan.
 Pretty cheap, caps at $7 in India if you take the basics.